Western Europe 410-962 - The Winter King

 What DLCs is this mod compatible with?

-All DLCs are compatible with this mod, though some (e.g. Sword of Islam, Sunset Invasion, etc.) do not (currently) have any ingame effects.
-Just leave all your DLCs enabled.
+All DLCs are compatible with the mod.
+Most unlock the relevant corresponding mechanic that it does in vanilla, though some (e.g. Sword of Islam and Sunset Invasion) do not (currently) have any ingame effects.
+We recommend that you just leave all your DLCs enabled.

 Does this mod require any DLCs?

 No, although The Old Gods is highly recommended due to the large amount of pagans at start.
-Celtic Portraits, Norse Portraits and Early Western Portraits are also suggested in order to cause characters to appear as we intended them to look.
+However, the portrait submod requires the following DLCs to function properly: Celtic Portraits, Norse Portraits, Mongol Portraits, Early Western Portraits, Iberian Portraits, Monks and Mystics, and Holy Fury.

 I've noticed a bug, or something doesn't seem right.
 What do I do?